-You’ve worked hard to grow your wealth and now you want to give your wealth a mission.
-Azzad can help you consider some alternatives.
+You’ve worked hard to grow your wealth, and now you want to give your wealth a mission.
+Charitable giving can bring personal satisfaction and can also play an important role in your estate plan.
+Azzad advisors can help you consider your options.

 With more than $600 billion in assets in the United States, foundations are among the world’s leading institutional investors.
 As such, most tend to be invested for the long term.
 Sadly, the values that drive the mission and goals of foundations may be completely disconnected from the way their assets are managed.

 We can help your foundation leverage its assets more fully for its core philanthropic purpose, while managing risk and creating lasting value.
 If you desire to incorporate your values into your endowment’s investment management, then consider our Ethical Wrap Program for your foundation.

 A donor-advised fund can achieve many of the goals of private foundations without the legal, administrative and accounting costs.
 As a public charity, the program may also provide higher charitable contribution deduction limits.
 Your donor-advised fund also allows you to name multiple advisers and contributors so you can promote charitable giving in your family or business.